 A celebration of the English asparagus season

 The sheer simplicity of this soup is its strength—no rich chicken stock or exotic garnishes required.
 It’s all about the pure, unadulterated taste of asparagus.
-Wild garlic adds a perfect, subtle hint of garlic and makes a great excuse for a walk in the woods or a trip to see Noel at Fitz Fine Foods.
+If you can get hold of some, wild garlic adds a perfect, subtle hint of garlic and makes a great excuse for a walk in the woods.
 You could add peas (fresh or frozen) to the soup too and perhaps garnish with some crispy bits of bacon.

 200g woody asparagus stumps